pratos/Kiko-plus/_posts/2017-08-11-data-dashboards-python.md

 title: DataViz Dashboards using Python, the Resources
 ---

-All my the Data Science enthusiasts would agree on the fact that: __Data Visualization using Python is hard!__.
+All the Data Science enthusiasts would agree on the fact that: __Data Visualization using Python is hard!__.
 We'll look at some means via which we can do data visualization & dashboards.

 ### RShiny, oh my precious!
 ***